RamyGrb/Scrabble/README.md

-# Implementation of the Scrabble game in C
+Scrabble game implementation in C
 ### Telecom SudParis, CSC3502

 Full implementation of the Scrabble board game.
 2-4 players, playable with a graphical interface.